isomerpages/moe-cantonmentpri/_useful-links/For Students.md

 <p>Find your username in page 2 of your student handbook
 <br>
 <br>You can login to school laptop/MIMS/Microsoft Office/Google/All Ears survey
-with your student email with one password</p>
+with your student email with the same password</p>
 <p>^ You can install the Microsoft Office desktop software on 5 of your home
 desktop/laptop (PC/Mac), smartphone and tablets.
-Microsoft account comes with Minecraft Education.
+Microsoft account comes with Minecraft Education.</p>
-<br>^ You can use the basic Zoom by clicking Sign In With Google on the zoom
-website/software.</p>
 <h5>Password Reset</h5>
 <table style="minWidth: 50px">
 <colgroup>